Constellations

 Corona Australis is the sparkling Southern Crown

-Star chart showing the Teapot and a curve of stars below labeled Corona Australis.
+Star chart showing a Teapot-shaped group of stars and a curve of stars below labeled Corona Australis.

 Corona Australis the Southern Crown can be challenging for northerners to spot.
-Look below the Teapot asterism in Sagittarius on late summer evenings.
-Chart via Chelynne Campion/ EarthSky.
+But it’s below the Teapot asterism in Sagittarius so look for it on late summer evenings.
+Chart via EarthSky.

-Corona Australis appears as an arc of sparkling stars, one of the few constellations that somewhat resembles the object it’s named for.
-Ptolemy created Corona Australis in the 2nd century.
+Corona Australis the Southern Crown appears as an arc of sparkling stars.
+In fact, it’s one of the few constellations that somewhat resembles the object it’s named after.
+Ptolemy named Corona Australis in the 2nd century.
 Ancient Greeks saw this constellation as a wreath, while other civilizations saw a turtle or ostrich nest.
-It’s quite dim, so you’ll want to be under dark skies to find it.
+Since it’s quite dim, you’ll want to be under dark skies to find it.
 But it’s relatively easy to pick out due to its location just south of major constellations.
-Corona Australis lies south of the Teapot shape of Sagittarius.
+That’s because Corona Australis lies south of the Teapot asterism within Sagittarius.

 The stars of Corona Australis

-Corona Australis is like its northern cousin, Corona Borealis, in that it forms an arc.
-But the stars of Corona Australis are so dim that the brightest star is a mere magnitude 4.09.
-This star, Beta Coronae Australis, lies at the eastern edge of the constellation near the middle of the arc shape.
-The star lies 508 light-years distant.
+Just like its northern cousin, Corona Borealis, Corona Australis forms an arc.
+But the stars of the Southern Crown are so dim that its brightest stars are a mere magnitude 4.11.
+Beta Coronae Australis shines at the eastern edge of the constellation near the middle of the arc shape.
+The star lies 474 light-years distant.

-The next star to the north in the arc is Alpha Coronae Australis, magnitude 4.11 and 130 light-years distant.
+The next star to the north in the arc is Alpha Coronae Australis, magnitude 4.10 and 125 light-years distant.
 Continuing in the same direction along the arc is a magnitude 4.23 star, 58 light-years away: Gamma Coronae Australis.
-One and a half degrees west of this star is Epsilon Coronae Australis, magnitude 4.83 and 98 light-years away.
-The last notable star on this side of the arc is just over three degrees away, magnitude 5.11, Lambda Coronae Australis, at 202 light-years distant.
+Then 1.5 degrees west of this star is Epsilon Coronae Australis, magnitude 4.83 and 98 light-years away.
+Finally, the last notable star on this side of the arc is just over 3 degrees away, magnitude 5.11, Lambda Coronae Australis, at 202 light-years distant.

 Heading the other direction from Beta is Delta Coronae Australis, a magnitude 4.57 star at a distance of 175 light-years.
 Next out is Zeta Coronae Australis, magnitude 4.74 and 184 light-years away.
 At the end of the crown is a double star system, Eta 1 and 2 Coronae Australis, at magnitude 5.46 and 347 light-years away, and magnitude 5.60 and 607 light-years distant, respectively.